 DISCLAIMER: The activities in this example Geospatial Inquiry are not intended for a K-12 audience.
-They are designed for an adult audience to demonstrate how Geospatial Inquiry works.
 They do not provide an exhaustive exploration of this scientific content.
 Our approach assumes some prior Earth Science content knowledge and stops short of teaching these concepts in depth.